 In \cite{N2014B,N2014A}, Nikiforov conducted a systematic study of the $\alpha$-spectral radius of hypergraphs using analytical methods.
 The $\alpha$-spectral radius of an $r$-graph $G$ (see Section 2 for its definition), denoted by $\lambda^{(\alpha)}(G)$, unifies several fundamental concepts: the largest $Z$-eigenvalue, the largest $H$-eigenvalue (see \cite{Q2005}), the Lagrangian, and the size of $G$.
 Consequently, it provides a unified framework for addressing associated extremal problems.
 This parameter was first introduced by Keevash, Lenz and Mubayi\cite{KLM2014}, who established two key criteria for spectral extremal problems.
-Using one of these criteria, they determined the maximum $\alpha$-spectral radius over all $n$-vertex $3$-graphs that avoid the Fano plane.
-Nikiforov\cite{N2014B} further investigated several extremal problems of the following type: \begin{pro} What is the maximum value of $\lambda^{(\alpha)}(G)$ over all $r$-graphs $G$ satisfying a given property $\mathcal{P}$? \end{pro} Erd\H{o}s, Ko and Rado proved that if $G$ is a $t$-intersecting $n$-vertex $r$-graph, then $e(G)\leq\binom{n-t}{r-t}$, with equality holding if and only if $G=S_{t, n}^r$, where $S_{t, n}^r$ denotes the complete $t$-star of order $n$.
-They further established a stability result: there exists a constant $c=c(r, t)>0$ such that if $e(G)>c\binom{n-t}{r-t-1}$, then $G\subset S_{t, n}^r$.
+Applying one of these criteria, they determined the maximum $\alpha$-spectral radius among all $n$-vertex $3$-graphs that avoid the Fano plane.
+Nikiforov\cite{N2014B} further investigated several extremal problems of the following type: \begin{pro} What is the maximum value of $\lambda^{(\alpha)}(G)$ over all $r$-graphs $G$ satisfying a given property $\mathcal{P}$? \end{pro} Erd\H{o}s, Ko and Rado proved that if $G$ is a $t$-intersecting $r$-graph on $n$ vertices, then $e(G)\leq\binom{n-t}{r-t}$, with equality holding if and only if $G=S_{t, n}^r$, where $S_{t, n}^r$ denotes the complete $t$-star of order $n$.
+They further established a stability result: there exists a constant $c=c(r, t)>0$ such that if $e(G)>c\binom{n-t}{r-t-1}$, then $G\subseteq S_{t, n}^r$.
 Building on this stability result, Nikiforov\cite{N2014B} demonstrated that for sufficiently large $n$, $S_{t, n}^r$ is the unique extremal hypergraph achieving the maximum $\alpha$-spectral radius among all $t$-intersecting $n$-vertex $r$-graphs.
 Although Keevash, Lenz and Mubayi \cite{KLM2014} had previously obtained this result using another criterion, their approach involved a more complex framework.
 These foundational contributions have significantly advanced the study of extremal problems for the $\alpha$-spectral radius.
 Subsequently, Kang, Nikiforov and Yuan \cite{KNY2014} resolved several extremal problems concerning the $\alpha$-spectral radius of $n$-vertex $k$-partite and $k$-chromatic hypergraphs, generalizing earlier work by Mubayi and Talbot \cite{MT2008}.
 Ni, Liu and Kang\cite{NLK2022} determined the maximum $\alpha$-spectral radius of all cancellative $3$-graphs.
-Furthermore, Kang, Liu, Lu and Wang\cite{KLLW2021} investigated the $\alpha$-spectral radius of Berge-$G$ hypergraphs and determined the 3-graphs with maximum $\alpha$-spectral radius for $\alpha\geq1$ among Berge-$G$ hypergraphs when $G$ is a path, a cycle or a star.
+Furthermore, Kang, Liu, Lu and Wang\cite{KLLW2021} investigated the $\alpha$-spectral radius of Berge-$G$ hypergraphs.
+In particular, for $\alpha\geq1$, they determined the 3-graphs that attain the maximum $\alpha$-spectral radius among all Berge-$G$ hypergraphs when $G$ is a path, a cycle or a star.